RamaEdge/ghostMesh/docs/Quickstart_Guide.md

 - Start the mock OPC UA server
 - Start the MQTT broker
 - Start the OPC UA to MQTT gateway
+- Start the anomaly detector
+- Start the Streamlit dashboard
 - Verify all services are running

 ### 3. Verify Installation